How to Get the List of Computer Accounts in an Active Directory Domain Using PowerShell

 • The Active Directory module for PowerShell is installed.

-• You are running the script on a system joined to the domain or with proper permissions to query AD.
+• You’re executing the script on a system that’s joined to the domain or has the right permissions to query AD.

 Importing the Active Directory Module

-To work with Active Directory in PowerShell, you need to import the Active Directory module.
-If it is not installed, you may need to install the Remote Server Administration Tools (RSAT).
+To get started with Active Directory in PowerShell, you’ll need to import the Active Directory module.
+If it’s not already installed, you might have to set up the Remote Server Administration Tools (RSAT).

 Import-Module ActiveDirectory